Terafora/Terafora/README.md

 ## 👩‍🚀 Who Am I❓

-  - I'm a junior full-stack developer with an interest/enjoyment of web design
+  - I'm a Junior Full-Stack Developer with an interest/enjoyment of Web Design
   - I'm currently learning the MERN stack and searching for work
   - Purely for fun I'm learning C#, Unity and 3D modelling with Blender
   - I love the idea of solar-punk so I aim to work in an environmentally conscious company